 Would you know what to say if you were asked "Did they want to be an organ and tissue donor?".

-"More Australians are discussing organ and tissue donation with family members and 72% believe that their family knows their donation wishes.
-At the same time, only 57% of Australians know the donation wishes of their loved ones," said [spokesperson for your organisation].
+"More Australians are discussing organ and tissue donation with 77% of Australians having now discussed their donation wishes with family members," said [spokesperson for your organisation].

 As part of the Australian Government's national reform strategy to increase community engagement and awareness in relation to organ and tissue donation, all Australians are encouraged to ask and know the organ and tissue donation wishes of family members.

 "Any day of the week is a good day to have the conversation with your family and close friends.
 It's a conversation that will help you be prepared, should you ever be asked to confirm a loved one's donation wishes.
 It will also help your family be prepared should they ever be asked to confirm your wishes.
-It's a conversation that could one day save lives.
+It's a conversation that could one day save lives," said [spokesperson for your organisation].

 For more information visit the Donatelife website.